maktouch/kysely-bigquery/README.md

 ## Usage

-Pass your BigQuery connection options into the dialect in order to configure the Kysely client.
+Pass your BigQuery connection options, a BigQuery instance, a Dataset instance, or a Table instance into the dialect in order to configure the Kysely client.
 Follow [these docs](https://www.npmjs.com/package/@google-cloud/bigquery) for instructions on how to do so.

 ```typescript
 import { Kysely } from 'kysely';